ByteAcademyCo/Curriculum-Development-Milestones/Website-Pages/Web_Development.md

   * Testing
   * Data Management

-**Phase 2 - Machine Learning**
+**Phase 2 - Web Development**
-* Week 1 - Introduction to Data Science
+* Week 1 - Introduction to Web Technologies
+  * The Document Object Model
-  * Intro to Machine Learning
+  * Intro to HTML
-  * Math Prerequisites (Calculus, Linear Algebra, Statistics)
-  * Regression
+  * Intro to CSS
-  * Model Analysis
+  * Introduction to Web Servers & RESTful Flask
+  * Server-Side HTML Generation with Flask
-* Week 2 - Supervised Learning
+* Week 2 - Fundamentals of JavaScript
-  * K Nearest Neighbors
-  * Decision Trees & XGBoost
-  * Intro to Neural Networks
+  * Introduction to JavaScript Syntax
+  * Event Listeners & DOM Manipulation
+  * NPM, Node, & JavaScript Project Structure
-* Week 3 - Neural Networks
+* Week 3 - Introduction to React
-  * Feed-forward Neural Network
-  * Convolutional Neural Networks
-  * Recurrent Neural Networks
+  * React Application Architecture
+  * Functional & Class Components
+  * React Hooks
+  * Fetching External Data with React
-* Week 4 - Unsupervised Learning
+* Week 4 - Intermediate React
+  * Third-Party Libraries in React
-  * K-Means Clustering
+    * Styling Libraries
-  * Principal Component Analysis
-  * Autoencoders
+    * `react-router-dom`
+  * CORS & Connecting React to Flask
-* Week 5 - Machine Learning Theory
+* Week 5 - Building an End to End Application
-  * VC-Dimension
-  * Reinforement Learning
+  * Project Design & Architecture
+  * Implementation of a Capstone End to End Application

 ## Careers
 Jobs within the field of data science typically pay quite well.
 An average entry-level data scientist is expected to earn approximately $75,0000/year ranging from $65,000 to $110,000.
 Jobs you will be qualified for upon successful completion of the program are as follows: